mlresearch/v130/_posts/2021-03-18-karolina-dziugaite21a.md

   we show that using data can mean the difference between vacuous and nonvacuous bounds.
-  We apply this new principle in the setting of nonconvex learning, simulating data-dependent oracle priors on MNIST and Fashion MNIST with and without held-out data, and demonstrating new nonvacuous bounds in both cases. "
+  We apply this new principle in the setting of nonconvex learning, simulating data-dependent oracle priors on MNIST and Fashion MNIST with and without held-out data, and demonstrating new nonvacuous bounds in both cases."
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR